-BILL SUMMARY
+ACT SUMMARY

-- Requires the local cost of administering Ohio estate taxes to be paid by both the state and local governments in proportion to their shares of estate tax revenue--with local governments paying 80% and the state paying 20% of the costs and expenses involved. - Correspondingly, eliminates the requirements (1) that the costs and expenses involved be paid entirely out of the state's 20% share of estate tax revenue and (2) that the state pay out of the General Revenue Fund the local cost of administering Ohio estate taxes to the extent it exceeds the state's 20% share of estate tax revenue. - Eliminates Step 7 from the current and future salary or wage Schedules E-1. - Creates new and separate salary or wage schedules exclusively for Step 7 entitled "Schedule E-1 for Step Seven Only." - Generally requires exempt employees to be paid under Schedule E-1 or Schedule E-2, but allows certain employees to be paid under Schedule E-1 for Step Seven Only.
+- Requires the local cost of administering Ohio estate taxes to be paid by both the state and local governments in proportion to their shares of estate tax revenue--with local governments paying 80% and the state paying 20% of the costs and expenses involved. - Correspondingly, eliminates the requirements (1) that the costs and expenses involved be paid entirely out of the state's 20% share of estate tax revenue and (2) that the state pay out of the General Revenue Fund the local cost of administering Ohio estate taxes to the extent it exceeds the state's 20% share of estate tax revenue. - Eliminates Step 7 from the current and future salary or wage Schedules E-1. - Creates new and separate salary or wage schedules exclusively for Step 7 entitled "Schedule E-1 for Step Seven Only."

 ^{} This analysis does not address appropriations, fund transfers, and similar provisions.
-See the Legislative Service Commission's Fiscal Note for Sub.
+See the Legislative Service Commission's Fiscal Note for Am.
+Sub.
 S.B.
-189 for an analysis of such provisions.
+189 for an analysis of those provisions.